Executive Summary

 Cube was founded in 2018 in New York by Christina Ross, a former CFO who built the product to solve the spreadsheet governance problems she lived through in finance.
 Backed by Battery Ventures with approximately $65 million in total funding and roughly 300 customers, Cube has established itself as the go-to platform for lean mid-market finance teams that want to keep their spreadsheets but need structure underneath.

-Cube's value proposition is elegant in its simplicity: Excel gets superpowers.
+Cube’s value proposition is elegant in its simplicity: Excel gets superpowers.
 You keep your models.
 Cube adds centralized data, version control, automated refresh, workflow and audit trails.
-The platform does not try to be a full planning engine or an AI powerhouse.
+The platform does not try to be a full planning engine.
 It tries to be the best possible governance and data layer for spreadsheet-driven FP&A.

 Aleph

 Aleph is an AI-native, spreadsheet-first FP&A platform founded by Albert Gozzi and Santiago Perez De Rosso.
-Backed by Khosla Ventures, Bain Capital Ventures and Y Combinator with $46 million in total funding, Aleph has grown 10X since its Series A and reports an 80% win rate in competitive evaluations.
+Backed by Khosla Ventures, Bain Capital Ventures and Y Combinator with $46 million in total funding (Series B September 2025), Aleph has grown 10X since its Series A and reports an 80% win rate in competitive evaluations.

 Aleph’s architecture inserts a central data, semantic and calculation layer between source systems and spreadsheets.
 Finance teams continue modeling in Excel or Google Sheets, but those spreadsheets are no longer the system of record.
 Aleph becomes the single source of truth, handling data ingestion, transformation, governance and AI-driven analysis behind the scenes.